yguenduez/nerd-neck/readme.md

 The bottom casing houses the battery.
 The top casing holds the rest.
 Both parts are designed that way, that the bottom half slips into the top half and snaps in.

+The whole casing has the following dimensions: 56x46x15mm (circle on top for the buzzer has hight of 6mm)